 What is the Gospel of John about in the Bible?
 Watch as the Bible Project teams explains its major themes and gain a deeper understanding of its place in the biblical story.

-Other BP resources:
+Other BibleProject resources:

 This article is recommended on their website and offers a concise explanation of the book of John especially with regards to how it compares with the synoptic Gospels.

-This guide to John is basically the text of the two overview videos, so if someone would like to dig into the video content more or read it rather than watch it, they can do that here.
+This guide to John is basically the text of the two overview videos, so if you would like to dig into the video content more or read it rather than watch it, they can do that here.

 Books: